-Reference is added: [Rignot and van Zyl, 1993].
+Reference is [Rignot and van Zyl, 1993] and is now included as citation [?]

 Comment:

 Add references to the following statement: “The Ordinary Least Square (OLS) is widely used as the best evaluation criteria, which is probably due to the Gauss Markov theorem."